open/close all folders

 - Bored of the Rings, a parody of The Lord of the Rings.
 Boggies (hobbits) "have long, clever fingers of the sort one normally associates with hands that spend a good deal of time around the necks of small, furry animals and in other people's pockets..."

-- In Harry Potter Lord Voldemort reborn is said to have long, thin fingers.
+- Lord Voldemort reborn is said to have long, thin fingers.
 His hands are compared to "giant pale spiders" several times in the series.

-- Interestingly, House Elves are often described as having long-fingers as well.
+- Interestingly, the subservient and almost completely harmless House Elves are often described as having long-fingers as well.

-- In Galaxy of Fear the two Shi'ido are described as having abnormally long fingers while in their humanoid default forms.
+- The two Shi'ido are described as having abnormally long fingers while in their humanoid default forms.
 The Big Bad certainly has creepy aspects, and even Hoole starts off a little ambiguous.

 - Yuuzhan Vong shapers are sometimes presented this way, especially Nen Yim, who shows up more than once on book covers with her abnormally-long hands.
 For extra Mad Scientist cred, shapers' hands are implants (they chop off the originals in a religious ceremony) that are equipped with various tools such as blades, pincers, and exotic sensory apparatuses to help in their work.